Skip to main content

 Dear Love;

 You would be pleased to know that Raquel is graduating from high school this summer.
-My contribution to this affair was to make sure that her dream about how her graduation celebration was going to develop would become a reality.
-Of course, I am not writing anything you do not know already because your presence is always among us.
+My contribution to this affair was simply to make sure that her dream of how her graduation celebration would unfold became a reality.
+Of course, I am not writing anything you do not already know, because your presence is always among us.

-After the fitting was done and minor alterations noted by the house tailor, we went to Metrotown Mall to secure "the shoes".
+After the fitting was done and the minor alterations noted by the house tailor, we went to Metrotown Mall to secure the shoes.
 We found what she wanted.

-A few days later, when we went to the store to pick up her dress, I bought her earrings and a neckless.
+A few days later, when we returned to the store to pick up her dress, I bought her earrings and a necklace.
 She looked like a little queen ready to conquer her world.

-While all this was unfolding in British Columbia, our oldest daughter managed to finally do her awaited European vacation.
-She visited all of Europe, and you are not going to believe this; her favorite place was Hungary!
-She liked many other places as well, in particular, the south of France, Spain, and Italy - "Dad, you would love it here!" she used to tell me regularly.
-She had a blast!
+While all this was unfolding in British Columbia, our oldest daughter finally managed to take her long-awaited European vacation.
+She visited all of Europe, and you are not going to believe this: her favorite place was Hungary.
+She liked many other places as well — in particular, the south of France, Spain, and Italy.

 Today we had a great day.
-In the morning I prepared one of our Saturday morning breakfast specials: Belgian Waffles, accompanied by homemade sweet fruit sauce, our very own grown strawberries from your garden, topped by freshly whipped cream, and nice hot coffee.
-We shared a lovely time together and I could picture you seating right across me, on the other side of the table, looking at us and smiling.
+In the morning, I prepared one of our Saturday morning breakfast specials: Belgian waffles accompanied by homemade sweet fruit sauce, our very own strawberries from your garden, topped with freshly whipped cream, and nice hot coffee.
+We shared a lovely time together, and I could picture you sitting right across from me, on the other side of the table, looking at us and smiling.

 The place was buzzing with people from all families.
 The Tweens were there, Mrs. Tedder, your mom, Sandra, Sarah, Madison, and Brook were also there.
-Sidney has a big family; all very nice people.
-I spent a great time socializing with everyone and had very animated conversations with the Tweens and John.
+Sidney has a big family — all very nice people.
+I spent a great time socializing with everyone and had very animated conversations with the Tweens and with John.
 It was very pleasant.
-You were remembered by the Tedders and they had sincere kind words.
+You were remembered by the Tedders, and they had sincere, kind words.
 I thanked them.

 Missing you with every cell,